ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

 Known issues in WSL
 -------------------

-.. note:: If you have issues with your git credentials in WSL, it is possible to link you WSL git installation to the windows git credential manager.
-As explained here, https://stackoverflow.com/questions/45925964/how-to-use-git-credential-store-on-wsl-ubuntu-on-windows, run this command in your wsl terminal
+.. note:: If you have issues with your git credentials in WSL, it is possible to link your WSL git installation to the windows git credential manager.
+As explained here: https://stackoverflow.com/questions/45925964/how-to-use-git-credential-store-on-wsl-ubuntu-on-windows Run this command in your wsl terminal.

     .. code-block:: console

         git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager-core.exe"

-.. note:: On some machines during the error ``error: RPC failed; curl 56 GnuTLS recv error (-24): Decryption has failed.`` appears during ``git clone`` when connected via WiFi.
+.. note:: On some machines the error ``error: RPC failed; curl 56 GnuTLS recv error (-24): Decryption has failed`` appears during ``git clone`` when connected via WiFi.
 This can be related to an out-of-date wifi driver https://github.com/microsoft/WSL/issues/4253#issuecomment-799902628.
 If updating the driver does not solve the issue, try to connect via VPN or LAN as a workaround.

 Usage